raspberrypilearning/comic-character/en/step_6.md

 ### Check the user has entered a superhero name

 You need to check each field to decide if it is empty.

-Start with the first field: `characterName`, which holds the HTML element with the attribute `id="name-text"`.
+Start with the first field, `characterName`, which holds the HTML element with the attribute `id="name-text"`.

 The `.value` property of a form field will be empty if the user has missed it.